RuralAnemone/the-quotebook/README.md

 \- Chad Schlosser

-> I move like a one-man band; I feel like every time I take a step an accordion plays.
+> I move like a one-man band; I feel like every time I take a step an accordion plays.z

 \- Julia

+---

+> Have you ever had to pee so bad that when you relieve yourself, your kidneys hurt?
+> one of the best feelings ever

+\- Hairrell

 ---